iCliniq Logo

 Introduction

 Stools usually have an unpleasant smell.
-This unpleasant smell is due to the activity of the bacteria in the digestive tract.
-Foul-smelling stools particularly have a bad odor.
+This smell is due to the activity of the bacteria in the digestive tract.
+Foul-smelling stools, particularly, have a bad odor.
 These stools are often soft and runny.
-Mostly this is due to the foods we eat, and sometimes it may indicate an underlying medical condition.
+This is mostly due to the foods one eats, and sometimes, it may indicate an underlying medical condition.

 What Are the Causes of Foul-Smelling Diarrhea?